near-ndc/gwg/specs/spec-1-kudos.md

 #### Create a kudo

-- Tag any IAH verified account
+- Nominate any IAH verified account
 - Notify the account of the Kudo via the Notifications API
 - Send account SBT Badge for each Kudo.
 - Display the Kudo as a post in the activity feed.